roysubs/custom_bash/README.md

-# Automated Bash Customisation & WSL Usage
+# Auto-configure Bash & WSL Integration

 [//]: <> (This is how to do a comment in Markdown that will not be visible in HTML.)

 This project is designed to auto-configure common settings for most Linux distros (CentOS/Ubuntu/Debian based plus others).
 Although this should work on any Linux installation, additional specific settings for WSL are included (which only load if WSL is detected).
 A single script `custom_loader.sh` does the configuration and removal of the project is as simple as removing two lines from `~/.bashrc`.